Evergreen: Efficient Claim Verification for Semantic Aggregates: Introduction

 \section{Introduction}

-A growing number of \emph{semantic query processing engines} have recently emerged in academia~\cite{urban_2023_caesura,patel_2025_lotus,liu_2025_palimpzest,lu_2025_vectraflow,anderson_2025_aryn,shankar_2025_docetl,chen_2025_continuous_prompts,sanmartino_2026_stretto,santos_2025_samsara,li_2025_docdb,wang_2025_aop,cheng_2023_binder} and industry~\cite{liskowski_2025_cortex_aisql,databricks_ai_functions,duckdb_prompt,bigquery_ai_functions}.
-These systems feature \emph{semantic operators} that augment traditional database operators with LLMs.
-In several systems~\cite{patel_2025_lotus,shankar_2025_docetl,anderson_2025_aryn,liskowski_2025_cortex_aisql}, \emph{semantic aggregation} is a primitive operator---reducing a relation of tuples with an LLM-based aggregation function specified by a prompt.
-For example, the prompt might ask for a summary of customer reviews or a comparison between reviews from different restaurants.
-At a high level, the semantic aggregation either processes the relation in a single LLM call or invokes an LLM multiple times to process the relation in chunks, depending on the relation's size.
-Yet, regardless of the implementation, the resulting \emph{semantic aggregate} may contain \emph{claims} that are not \emph{grounded} in the relation.
+\emph{Semantic query processing engines} have recently emerged in both academia~\cite{urban_2023_caesura,patel_2025_lotus,liu_2025_palimpzest,lu_2025_vectraflow,anderson_2025_aryn,shankar_2025_docetl,chen_2025_continuous_prompts,sanmartino_2026_stretto,santos_2025_samsara,li_2025_docdb,wang_2025_aop,cheng_2023_binder} and industry~\cite{liskowski_2025_cortex_aisql,databricks_ai_functions,duckdb_prompt,bigquery_ai_functions}.
+These systems feature \emph{semantic operators} that augment database operators with LLMs.
+In several systems~\cite{patel_2025_lotus,shankar_2025_docetl,anderson_2025_aryn,liskowski_2025_cortex_aisql}, \emph{semantic aggregation} is a primitive operator, reducing a relation of tuples with an LLM-based aggregation function specified by a prompt.
+For example, the prompt might summarize customer reviews or compare reviews across restaurants.
+When the relation fits in the LLM's context window, the aggregation runs in a single LLM call; otherwise, it processes the relation in chunks and merges intermediate results.
+Yet, the resulting \emph{semantic aggregate} may contain \emph{claims} that are not \emph{grounded} in the relation.
 The LLM might hallucinate that ``the majority of reviews are positive'' when in fact only a minority are, or that ``no reviewers mention vegan options'' when one does.
-The central question we investigate is: \textbf{how can we reliably and efficiently determine whether the claims embedded in a semantic aggregate are actually supported by the underlying relation?} As semantic aggregation gains adoption in production data systems such as Snowflake's Cortex AISQL~\cite{liskowski_2025_cortex_aisql}, answering this question becomes essential.
+The central question we investigate is: \textbf{how can we reliably and efficiently determine whether the claims embedded in a semantic aggregate are actually supported by the underlying relation?} As semantic aggregation gains adoption in production systems such as Snowflake's Cortex AISQL~\cite{liskowski_2025_cortex_aisql}, answering this question becomes essential.